 Our vessels are equipped and inspected regularly to ensure they meet or exceed the standards laid down by the government in terms of construction, maintenance and the safety equipment they carry.
 Our staff are highly experienced, meticulously trained and specialise in working with young people and novice sailors.
 If anything were to go wrong, we have all the resources we need to deal with it, and our teams regularly practice for all sorts of emergencies.

 Yes, our vessels are 'coded' by the Maritime and Coastguard Agency (UK Government) which means we are inspected and have to meet equipment standards and our staff have to be extensively qualified and trained.

-MST is also a member of the Association of Sail Training Organisations (ASTO) and is inspected annually by the Royal Yachting Association.
+MST is a founding member of the Association of Sail Training Organisations (ASTO) and is also inspected annually by the Royal Yachting Association.

 Who will be on the boat with my child/group?

 There will be normally be two members of MST staff onboard the boat; a skipper and a mate.
 The Skipper is a highly qualified and experienced Yachtmaster, responsible for the overall voyage, for safety and safeguarding.
 The Mate will often be an experienced sailor in their own right, but tends to take more of a lead on crew management and the domestic routines (cooking, cleaning).
 All of our staff are DBS checked, and undergo regular mandatory training on safeguarding, data protection and first aid.